amin-IT/Firetik/README.md

 add chain=forward action=drop comment="Firehol list" connection-state=new dst-address-list=firehol

-This way established connections will be accepted immediately and it will disregard the firehol address list which will minimize the impact of the long address list on the performance of your Mikrotik router
+This way established connections will be accepted immediately and it will disregard the firehol address list which will minimize the impact of the long address list on the performance of your Mikrotik router.

 #Thanks to Joshaven for sharing his automated scripts and to Firehol.org for sharing their list of malicious IPs